milexm/aws-client-auth/README.md

 For more information, see [Providing AWS Credentials in the AWS SDK for Java](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html) and [Welcome to Identity and Access Management](https://console.aws.amazon.com/iam/home?#security_credential).

-🚨To avoid accidental leakage of your credentials, DO NOT keep the credentials file in your source directory.
+🚨 To avoid accidental leakage of your credentials, DO NOT keep the credentials file in your source directory.

 📝 At his time the application only provides authentication for EC2 and S3.
 New service authentication will be added.